Live-Webcams

 House.
 In a way, perhaps she embodies well the

-town's former free and bohemian type spirit that drew many
+town's former free and bohemian type spirit that drew

 artists and forward thinkin people to its shores